-Self-study 6 exhibit #2.2.1B Health Department Inspection.
-(If applicable) Evaluation Standard met: The Program meets/exceeds requirements of local Fire Department and/or County Health Department.
-Standard partially met: The Program meets/exceeds some of the requirements of local Fire Department or Health Department; however, some inspections items require correction.
+Self-st udy e exhibit #2.2.1B Health Department Inspection.
+(If applicable) Evalua ation Standard met: The Program meets requirements of local Fire Department and/or County Health Department.
+Standard partially met: The Program meets some of the requirements of local Fire Department or Health Department; however, some inspections items require correction.
+The violations have time deadlines and are in the process of compliance.
 Standard not met: The Program does not meet the requirements of Fire Department or County Health Department certification.

-On-Site Observation Physically inspect proper posting.
+On-Sit e Ob servation Physically inspect proper posting.
+Evaluation Standard met: Standard not met:

-☐ Standard met:

-☐ Standard not met: